 Of course it is vitally important how audiences view and use your website.
 But it also really matters what the site is like to manage - to source, load and manage content, manager user permissions, and create and publish new pages.

 A key feature of most Jamstack sites is the use of content blocks and pages that are designed in a modular way.
-This means that it is easy to create new page types by assembling content blocks that exist in other parts of your website.
+This means it is easy to create new page types by assembling content blocks that exist in other parts of your website.

 Most traditional CMSs have retrofitted this functionality now, but Jamstack sites operate with this as the default and, as a result, it is really nice to use.